Is it possible to learn painting by autodidact and achieve the same level skill as learning painting in the academic of art?

 Yeah, it’s hard, but anything that comes from passion should break that ‘hard walls’ if you trust and believe in yourself.

 That’s why as an autodidact painter I want to share my experience on how to break the walls and successfully achieved whatever art skill you want to achieve.

 I am here not meant to share how to achieve success in the financial context.
-Because to become financially success as a virtual artist in this era of internet.
+Because to become financially successful as a virtual artist in this era of the internet.
 Is depends on how you put the effort and of course a little some of “luck.
 I don’t believe in luck, I believe in hard work.

 Practice makes perfect

 Since a long long time ago, this phrase is used as a mantra for anything if you want to become proficient in the field you are in.
 And in painting is no exception.

 By doing an everyday practice like sketching/drawing, the color study is not only training your skill but also sharpen your intuition.

 “”A river cuts through rock, not because of its power, but because of its persistence.” ~ James N. Watkins

 My best tips never wait for inspiration to come just sketch everything that interesting around you eg. your cat/dog, a pair of your shoes, etc. Just draw anything!